Skip to main content

 DMARC Report Analyzer

-Upload and analyze DMARC aggregate XML reports in your browser.
-Visualize authentication results, identify senders, and spot failures — no data leaves your device.
+Free DMARC report analyzer — upload aggregate XML to visualize authentication results, identify your senders, and spot failures.
+Runs in your browser; no data leaves your device.

 Drag & drop a DMARC report file here